 3. Obtain State Licensure

-After you’ve successfully passed the NCLEX, you’ll need to obtain a nursing license in the state that you wish to practice in.
+After you’ve successfully passed the NCLEX, you’ll need to obtain state nursing licensure in the state that you wish to practice in.
 If you live in a border area or would otherwise like to work in multiple states, you will need to obtain a license from each state, unless the states specifically honor the license of those other jurisdictions.

-Each state will have its own unique requirements, so be sure to check with the appropriate board.
+Each state will have its own unique registered nurse requirements, so be sure to check with the appropriate board.
 For example, you can learn more about becoming an RN in Massachusetts here.

 4. Seek Advanced Training (optional)